shaneholloman/dropbox-ignore-dirs/README.md

 - Run the Bash script when using your Dropbox on Linux/macOS
 - Switch between operating systems freely without conflicts

+> [!TIP]
-After running either script, remember to restart Dropbox for the changes to take effect.
+> After running either script, remember to restart Dropbox for the changes to take effect.